 The District will maintain records related to this policy for seven years.
-Specifically, the District will maintain records pertaining to: (i) each investigation and determination; (ii) any disciplinary sanctions imposed on respondent; (iii) any remedies provided to the complainant; (iv) any appeal and the result thereof; (v) any informal resolution and result; (v1) any materials used to train Title IX coordinators, investigators, decision makers, and any person who facilitates an informal resolution process.
-The District shall also create and maintain records related to any action or supportive measures taken in response to a report or complaint of sexual harassment.
+Specifically, the District will maintain records pertaining to: (i) each investigation and determination; (ii) any disciplinary sanctions imposed on respondent; (iii) any remedies provided to the complainant; (iv) any appeal and the result thereof; (v) any informal resolution and result; (vi) any materials used to train Title IX coordinators, investigators, decision makers, and any person who facilitates an informal resolution prosupportive measures taken in response to a report or complaint of sexual harassment.
 The records shall document the basis for the District's conclusion that its response was not deliberately indifferent and document that it has taken measures designed to restore or preserve equal access to the District's educational programs or activities.
 If no supportive measures are provided, the District shall document why such a response was not clearly unreasonable.
-Title IX Procedures